 Shaping an identity

-Ramesh and his family moved from Sri Lanka to Australia in 1989 as refugees He was nurtured by his humble Western Sydney upbringing, which provided him with a rich cultural environment that fostered his deep appreciation for art and culture.
-Today, he is a globally renowned artist with numerous fashion collaborations, who was honored as GQ Man of the Year in 2022, and is also a sought-after lecturer at UNSW's School of Art & Designs.
+Ramesh and his family moved from Sri Lanka to Australia in 1989 as refugees.
+He was nurtured by his humble Western Sydney upbringing, which provided him with a rich cultural environment that fostered his deep appreciation for art and culture.
+Today, he is a globally renowned artist with numerous fashion collaborations, who was honored as GQ Man of the Year in 2022, and is also a sought-after lecturer at UNSW's School of Art & Design.
 Despite his achievements, Ramesh's journey to self-discovery was not without challenges.
 In his high school years, he often sought refuge in the art room, where he found a sense of belonging and began to shape his identity.

 School